 That’s it!
 You have now successfully migrated from SharePoint 2007, 2010, or 2013 to 2019.
 Be sure to communicate with your users throughout the process so they are aware of what is happening and when they can expect the new site to be up and running.
 We hope this blog post has been helpful to your migration.
 If you have any questions, please feel free to contact us at email@example.com

 If you are worried about doing this migration yourself, consider reaching out to us here at Katpro for your SharePoint needs.
-For more support from Katpro, check out our Katpro SharePoint support page.
+For more support from Katpro, check out our Katpro SharePoint services page.